viniciusdacal/redux-arc/README.md

-# Hamal
+# Arc
-Hamal is a dependency free, 3kb lib to handle async requests in redux.
+Arc is a dependency free, 3kb lib to handle async requests in redux.

 ## Why
 Many applications are built with redux, and api calls are critical to this.
 With the available alternatives (sagas, observables, etc...), you end up writing and repeating to much code.